 Pandemic-Proof Your Event With These 5 Visual Experiences

 Hybrid.
 Live.
 Virtual.
 No matter if your event format is locked in or yet to be determined, one production element rises above the uncertainty: visual experiences.
-In any event setting, visuals have the power to create a cohesive story and strengthen attendees’ connection to the content.
+In any event setting, visual experiences have the power to create a cohesive story and strengthen attendees’ connection to the content.

-Today, the visual experiences that pack the most punch are those that can quickly flex to fit any format (without stretching budgets) and capture the interest of attendees who join live or virtually.
+Today, the visuals that pack the most punch are those that can quickly flex to fit any format (without stretching budgets) and capture the interest of attendees who join live or virtually.

 The artists at Ink Factory have produced visual experiences at over 200 events in the last 18 months.
 It’s clear to us that meeting and event planners need flexible partners who can adapt to changing conditions.
 And, just as importantly, we know burnout is real, so infusing event content with visual experiences is more important than ever.